UBB-bibliometrics/search-strategies-priorityareas/Marine_WoS.md

 The general structure of the string is in sections of grouped search terms:

+* Marine journals
+* Marine & polar marine areas and habitats
-* Marine activities, law and technologies (applied)
+* Marine activities, law and technologies
 * Marine organisms and species
-* Research from the Sars Centre - included in its entirity after specification from NG/ÅM.
-The Sars Centre does not have very many publications, but this may nevertheless give a slight unfair advantage when comparing with other institutions.

 #### Marine journals